 James felt that if he could connect these students' recreational interests while at the same time engaging them in structured, curriculum-based activities, they could gain successful life skills.
 Thus the model for Drills and Skills was created, connecting the dots between recreation and education as a model for success with at-risk youth.

 Dear sir or madam,

 Drills and Skills is a dynamic, diverse and empowering program.
-Celebrating our 29th year, we are recognized for our outstanding sports training and academic programs, cultural diversity and openness to people from all walks of life.
+Celebrating our 35th year, we are recognized for our outstanding sports training, Leadership Developing, cultural diversity and openness to people from all walks of life.

 - Our youth come from many zip codes and represent a variety of faith traditions and cultural and family backgrounds.